Hubert Jedin

-Hubert Jedin (17 June 1900, in Groß Briesen, Friedewalde, Silesia – 16 July 1980, in Bonn) was a Catholic Church historian from Germany, whose publications specialized on the history of ecumenical councils in general and the Council of Trent in particular, on which he published a 2400-page history over the years 1951–1975.
+Hubert Jedin (17 June 1900, in Groß Briesen, Friedewalde, Silesia – 16 July 1980, in Bonn) was a German catholic priest and historian, whose publications specialized on the history of the Church.

+His research focused on the history of the ecumenical councils in general and the Council of Trent in particular.
+In 1948 he accepted a professorship at the University of Bonn.